moonshotcollective/drecruit/README.md

-# D-Recruiter
+# dRecruit

 A decentralized recruiting platform built by the Moonshot Collective!

 # Why we built this

 Current recruiting sites like LinkedIn and Indeed often use candidates resumé data to build algrothims and sell information to recruiters.
-This is highly unethical, and candidates do not receive any compensation for the information they provide to recruiters.
-D-recruiter offers a solution: Candidates get paid every time a recruiter accesses their data, and d-recruiter does not use the information in unethical ways.
+This is highly unethical, and candidates do not receive any compensation for the information they provide to recruiters. dRecruit offers a solution: Candidates get paid every time a recruiter accesses their data, and dRecruit does not use the information in unethical ways.

 # 🏄‍♂️ Quick Start